-RECOMMENDATION TIMEFRAME TIMEFRAME COST NEXT STEPS AGENCY PARTNERS PERFORMANCE MEASURES Facilitate transit connections onnections Long-term Costs will depend on specific treatments selected Conduct pedestrian counts at informal crossings leading to the Main Street Metra station in the AM and PM peak periods Determine a priority for improving those crossings Plan and design temporary improvements as a trial, using paint, or permanent improvements Downtown Management Corporation Conduct pedestrian counts by end of 2018.
-Identify locations for improvements by end of 2019.
-Beautify and activate informal pedestrian spaces rate informal pedestrian s ipaces Short-term Costs will depend on specific treatments selected Work with Downtown Management Corporation to identify locations in need of improvement Lidentify partners and plan improvements Downtown Management Corporation Identify one location for improvements by June 2013.
-Plan and implement improvements by the end of 2013.
-Identify two additional locations for improvements by the end of 2014.
-Improve trail and path connections path connec tions Short- Medium Term Costs will vary by location Work with the Park District to design and implement connections at Hoopers Hollow Park and Doerhoefer Park Coordinate with property owners to improve connection from Saratoga to 31st Street; install a curb ramp to access this connection Work with the Park District to study the need for a new bridge in Maple Grove Forest Preserve Private Land Owners, Downers Grove Park District Implement connections at Hoopers Hollow and Doerhoefer Parks by the end of 2015.
-Improve Saratoga - 31st Street connection by the end of 2016.
-Complete study for new bridge by the end of 2018.
-Construct pedestrian underpasses of the BNSF tracks ian underpas sses of the Bl NSF tracks Long-term High Evaluate the feasibility of an underpass near Gilbert Park Evaluate the feasibility of an underpass in the downtown area BNSF, Downers Grove Park Park District Obtain funding to conduct the first feasibility study by 2015.
-Specific intersection improvements (see pp. on improven nents (see pp. 36-37 for specific locations of recommended improvements) Medium to Long-term Costs will depend on specific treatments selected Evaluate recommendations at each intersection and determine their feasibility Develop a timeline for implementation of the appropriate improvements Rollow up improvements with education and enforcement, particularly after the addition of any Right Turn on Red restrictions Downers Grove Police Department, DuPage County, IDOT Evaluate recommendations by end of 2013.
-Develop timeline of improvements by February 2014.
+RECOMMENDATION TIMEFRAME COST NEXT STEPS AGENCY Partners PERFORMANCE MEASURES Facilitate transit connections Long-term Costs will depend on specific treatments selected Conduct pedestrian counts at informal crossings leading to the Main Street Metra station in the AM and PM peak periods Determine a priority for improving those crossings Plan and design temporary improvements as a trial, using paint, or permanent improvements Downtown Management Corporation Conduct pedestrian counts.
+Identify locations for improvements.
+Beautify and activ Beautify and activate informal pedestrian spaces Short-term Costs will depend on specific treatments selected Work with Downtown Management Corporation to identify locations in need of improvement Identify partners and plan improvements Downtown Management Corporation Identify one location for improvements.
+Plan and implement improvements.
+Identify two additional locations for improvements.
+Improve trail and Improve trail and path connections Short- Medium Term Costs will vary by location 1.
+Work with the Park District to design and implement connections at Hoopers Hollow Park and Doerhoefer Park 2.
+Coordinate with property owners to improve connection from Saratoga to 31st Street; install a curb ramp to access this connection 3.
+Work with the Park District to study the need for a new bridge in Maple Grove Forest Preserve Private Land Owners, Downers Grove Park District Implement connections at Hoopers Hollow and Doerhoefer Parks.
+Improve Saratoga - 31st Street connection.
+Complete study for new bridge.
+Construct pedestri ian underpas ses of the Bl NSF tracks Long-term High Evaluate the feasibility of an underpass near Gilbert Park Evaluate the feasibility of an underpass in the downtown area BNSF, Downers Grove Park Park District Obtain funding to conduct the first feasibility study.
+Specific intersection improvements (see pp. 36-37 for specific locations of recommended improvements) Medium to Long-term Costs will depend on specific treatments selected Evaluate recommendations at each intersection and determine their feasibility Develop a timeline for implementation of the appropriate improvements Follow up improvements with education and enforcement, particularly after the addition of any Right Turn on Red restrictions Downers Grove Police Department, DuPage County, IDOT Evaluate recommendations.
+Develop timeline of improvements.